gvwilson/thirdbit/_posts/2014/2014-10-23-new-lesson-template-v2.md

   for people who'd like to see what the template would look like in practice.
 There's still work to do (see below), but it's a great start.
-Thanks to Trevor, the other Trevor, Erik with a 'k', Molly, Emily, Karin, R&eacute;mi, and Andromeda for their feedback.
+Thanks to Trevor, the other Trevor, Erik with a 'k', Molly, Emily, Karin, Rémi, and Andromeda for their feedback.
 </p>
 <h2>To Do</h2>
 <ul>